DS-USAFA/Probability-and-Statistics-for-Scientists-and-Engineers-BACKUP/docs/22-Confidence-Intervals.md

 ## Confidence intervals for two proportions

 In hypothesis testing we had several examples of two proportions.
 We tested these problems with a permutation test or using a hypergeometric.
-In our notes or applications, we have not presented the hypothesis test for two proportions using the asymptotic normal distribution, the central limit theorem.
-So in this section we will present three methods of answering our research question, a permutation test, a hypothesis test using the normal distribution, and a confidence interval.
+In our chapters and homework, we have not presented the hypothesis test for two proportions using the asymptotic normal distribution, the central limit theorem.
+So in this chapter we will present three methods of answering our research question, a permutation test, a hypothesis test using the normal distribution, and a confidence interval.

-Earlier this semester, in fact in the first lesson notes, we encountered an experiment that examined whether implanting a stent in the brain of a patient at risk for a stroke helps reduce the risk of a stroke.
+Earlier this book, in fact in the first chapter, we encountered an experiment that examined whether implanting a stent in the brain of a patient at risk for a stroke helps reduce the risk of a stroke.
 The results from the first 30 days of this study, which included 451 patients, are summarized in the `R` code below.
 These results are surprising!
 The point estimate suggests that patients who received stents may have a **higher** risk of stroke: $p_{trmt} - p_{control} = 0.090$.

 ```r